joedefen/linux-ram-hunger/README.md

     /dev/zram0 lz4           7.8G   2G 520.6M 545.1M       2 [SWAP]
 ```
 ## Run zram-advisor to Check and Configure zRAM
-[zram-advisor](https://pypi.org/project/zram-advisor/) checks your currently running zRAM if any, and if desired, installs `fix-zram` to control and initialize zRAM on boot.
+[zram-advisor](https://pypi.org/project/zram-advisor/) checks your currently running zRAM if any,
+and if desired, installs `fix-zram` to control and initialize zRAM on boot.

+### Test zRAM Before Changing Your Swap Configuration with zram-advisor
+* Assuming your system has Python 3.11 or later, install `pipx` from your package manager if needed.
+* Run: `pipx install zram-advisor`
+* Run: `zram-advisor` : shows the zRAM configuration and statistics; presumably, it shows "NO zRAM".
+* Run: `zram-advisor --load` : starts zRAM and show its statistics; keep it running while testing.
+* Then test running with zRAM by driving the system as hard as when you suffer performance problems
+  and determine if better or worse.
+  * If worse, then just run `pipx uninstall zram-advisor` and reboot to remove all effects.
+  * If better, run `zram-advisor setup-fix-ram` which makes the changes persist through reboot
+    OR use the zRAM solution provided by your distro.

+This tests/installs only the `zram-advisor` defaults for zRAM.
+Some command examples above require `zram-advisor` at v1.1.1 or later.
+For details and more advanced use, see [zram-advisor](https://pypi.org/project/zram-advisor/).